-- Comprehensive physical, psychological, nutritional and substance abuse evaluation
+- Comprehensive physical, psychological, nutritional, and substance use evaluation

 - Evidence-based treatments and experiential therapies

-- Masters level staff specializing in dual diagnosis and trauma and how they contribute to mental illness, eating disorders and substance abuse
+- Masters level staff specializing in dual diagnosis and trauma and how they contribute to mental illness, eating disorders and substance use

 - Wilderness therapy component